markjjacob/Negotiation/TLON_Lecture_06.md

 - Negotiators focusing on personal gain are most likely to come under the influence of fixed-pie beliefs while those focusing on values are less likely to see a fixed-pie.

-Chapter 3 provided advice on minimizing this fixed-pie belief through procedures for inventing options—we mention two additional approaches now.
+> Fight the bias
+>

-- First, by focusing on underlying interests rather than merely on the issues being negotiated, negotiators are more likely to see their fixed-pie perception is misguided.
+> - First, by focusing on underlying interests rather than merely on the issues being negotiated, negotiators are more likely to see their fixed-pie perception is misguided.
-- Second, fixed-pie perceptions can be diminished by holding negotiators accountable for the way they negotiate.
+> - Second, fixed-pie perceptions can be diminished by holding negotiators accountable for the way they negotiate.

 ### Anchoring and adjustment